10TH INTERNATIONAL CONFERENCE ON ADAPTIVE MODELING AND SIMULATION

 The main goal of ADMOS 2021 is to provide a forum for presenting and discussing the current state-of-the-art achievements on Adaptive Modeling and Simulation, including theoretical models, numerical methods, algorithmic strategies and challenging engineering applications.

 ADMOS 2021 is jointly organized by Chalmers University of Technology, Universitat Politècnica de Catalunya and CIMNE and it is promoted by the European Committee in Solids and Structural Mechanics (ECSSM) of ECCOMAS.
 ADMOS is one of the conferences that launched the ECCOMAS series of thematic conferences.
 The previous editions were held successively in Göteborg in 2003, Barcelona in 2005, Göteborg in 2007, Bruxelles in 2009, Paris in 2011, Lisbon in 2013, Nantes in 2015, in Verbania, Italy in 2017 and in El Campello (Alicante) in 2019.

-We look forward to receiving your abstracts and welcoming you to Gothenburg in June 2021.
+We look forward to receiving your abstracts and welcoming you to join the online conference in June 2021.